ggebbie/TMI.jl/README.md

 # Data files

 The Julia code is designed to download input files from Google Drive and to place them in the `data` directory.
-If that doesn't work, extract data from Google Drive using your favorite method, such as the script `readTMIfromGoogleDrive.sh` at a bash shell prompt.
+If that doesn't work, extract data from Google Drive using your favorite method or download manually at: https://drive.google.com/file/d/1Zycnx6_nifRrJo8XWMdlCFv4ODBpi-i7/view?usp=sharing .
+Available TMI versions include:

-`/bin/sh readTMIfromGoogleDrive.sh`

-Or download manually at: https://drive.google.com/file/d/1Zycnx6_nifRrJo8XWMdlCFv4ODBpi-i7/view?usp=sharing .

-TMI_4deg_2010.mat : TMI version with 4x4 degree horizontal
+`modern_90x45x33_GH10_GH12` : TMI version with 4x4 degree horizontal
                   resolution and 33 levels  (G & H 2010), \
+				  Includes the input data from the WGHC (Gouretski & Koltermann 2005)

+`modern_180x90x33_GH10_GH12` : TMI version with 2x2 degree horizontal
+                  resolution and 33 levels  (G & H 2010), \
+				  Includes the input data from the WGHC (Gouretski & Koltermann 2005)

+`modern_90x45x33_unpub12` : TMI version with 4x4 degree horizontal
+                  resolution and 33 levels  (unpublished 2012), \
-				  Includes TMI climatology of ocean properties
+				  Includes a steady-state climatology of global tracers

+`modern_90x45x33_G14` : TMI version with 4x4 degree horizontal
+                  resolution and 33 levels  (Gebbie 2014), \
+				  Doesn't rely upon a bottom spreading parameterization and solves for mixed-layer depth

 # Functions